wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 Could not determine the dependencies of task ':extractReleaseNative'.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Issue:** Error when building a robot project in non-WPILib installations
+**Issue:** Error when building a robot project in non-WPILib installations.

 .. code-block:: console